icoretic44/NoProp-/README.md

 - **Test Accuracy**: The model achieves a test accuracy of **98.78%**, demonstrating the effectiveness of the NoProp approach.
 - **Visualization**: The `predict_and_plot_random_samples` function provides visual insights into the model's predictions on random test samples.

-### How to Use

-1. **Install Dependencies**:
-   - Ensure you have Python installed with PyTorch and other required libraries (e.g., torchvision, matplotlib, numpy).
-   - Install dependencies using:
-     ```bash
-     pip install -r requirements.txt
-     ```

-2. **Run Training**:
-   - To train the model, execute the cells in the Jupyter notebook (`NoProp.ipynb`).

-3. **Evaluate Model**:
-   - The evaluation section in the notebook calculates the test accuracy and visualizes predictions.

-4. **Save and Load Models**:
-   - The model can be saved and loaded using the provided functions for reuse and further experimentation.

-5. **Visualization**:
-   - Plot and analyze random test samples with predictions using the `predict_and_plot_random_samples` function.

 ### Acknowledgments

 This implementation is inspired by the paper **"NoProp: Training Neural Networks Without Backpropagation or Forward-Propagation"**.
 Special thanks to the authors for introducing this innovative approach to training neural networks.